isomerpages/mlaw-pdo/index.md

   justice to vulnerable persons through the provision of criminal defence aid.
 image: /images/PDO PMS HORZ-02.png
 permalink: /
-notification: "System Maintenance Notice:  There will be ongoing system maintenance from Tuesday, 4 February 2025 to Sunday, 9 February 2025.
+notification: "System Maintenance Notice:  There will be an ongoing system maintenance from Tuesday, 4 February 2025 to Sunday, 9 February 2025.
 The counters at the Ministry of Law Services Centre and State Courts Help Centre can only address general queries.
 All applications for criminal defence aid